Domain Coverage & Hidden Requirements

 Step 1: Identify the ambiguity - What exactly is unclear?

-Step 2: Assess impact — Does this ambiguity affect your solution direction?
-If two interpretations lead to the same architectural decision, the ambiguity is low-impact and you can note it briefly and move on.
+Step 2: Assess impact - Does this ambiguity affect the solution direction?
+If two interpretations lead to the same architectural decision, the ambiguity is low-impact.
+Note it briefly and move on.

 Step 3: State your assumption - Clearly declare what you are assuming and why.